Each South West Review prints the contents on the outside back page of the cover; the usual Editorial and Chair’s Notes followed by:

 ‘Psychology in the Pub’ reviews

-Reviews of the PIP talk from hubs in Bath, Bristol, Exeter and Plymouth.
+Reviews of the PIP talk from hubs in the South West area and Channel Islands.
 At the beginning of the talk a request is made for a volunteer to write a review.

 Behind the scenes at a ‘Psychology in the Pub’ event.